mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 ## How do you define an “instant” repository?
 Why is it an interface not a class?

 Under the hood, Spring creates a **proxy** object that is a fullly functioning repository bean.
+The repository implementation is generated **at application startup time**, as the Spring application context is being created.

 Any additional functionality that is not provided by default can be easily implemented by defining a method skeleton and providing the desired functionality using annotations.
+It's including an implementation of all 18 methods inherited from
+- JpaRepository,
+- PagingAndSortingRepository, and
+- CrudRepository.

 **JDBC Support**
 typical JDBC support.
 You could have the DataSource injected into an initialization method, where you would create a JdbcTemplate and other data access support classes